fernandoadisha/fernandoadisha/README.md

 - 🔭 I recently completed my degree in BSc Computer Science
-- 🤔 I’m looking for help with starting my carrier as Software Engineer
+- 🤔 I’m looking for help with starting my career as Software Engineer
 - 📫 How to reach me: fernandoadisha007@gmail.com

 <!--